Law School Full-Time and Part-Time Options

 Credit Hour Requirements

-Maximum Credit Hours
+Maximum and Minimum Credit Hours

 Upper level full-time students may register for a maximum of 16 credit hours per semester.
 After their third semester, part-time students may register for a maximum of 12 credit hours per semester.